ag-629/Haskell/README.md

 What the functions do is commented in the code.

-I have also included an example of using Javca in a functional programming style i.e. no variables and side effects
+I have also included an example of using Javca in a functional programming style i.e. no variables and side effects.
+This simple Java program counts the number of consonants and vowels in an input string.
+It works for strings that coinsist of lower-case letters [a-z].